TheWolverine.com - Michigan Football Podcast: Jerry Hanlon With John Borton

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Click here to get your 30-day free trial!

-Former Michigan assistant coach Jerry Hanlon talks about the Wolverines, this week and beyond, one the podcast.
+Former Michigan assistant coach Jerry Hanlon joins senior editor John Borton on the podcast, talking about the Big Ten opener and more.

+Hanlon gives his views on the targeting rule, junior quarterback Shea Patterson, Nebraska and much more.

 ---